 The Best Napa Wine Tour

 I was ready to move in, but it was time to wander to our next stop.
 We hopped back in our eco-friendly tuk tuk and headed back into Napa.
-I absolutely loved the tuktuk experience, but if you’re worried about your hair blowing in the wind, I’d recommend a scarf or hat.
+I absolutely loved the tuk tuk experience.
+If you’re worried about your hair blowing in the wind, I’d recommend a scarf or hat.
 My hair naturally looks a little windblown, so I love the breezes, but I know some like to be warned.

 Chic Tasting Room in Downtown Napa